 The teen’s mother filed a product liability action on her son’s behalf, seeking damages for her son’s personal injuries and medical expenses, as well as her loss of consortium.

 A number of defendants were named, including the company that designed/sold the machine used to mount and inflate the tire, the wholesaler that sold the tire and the Chinese-based manufacturer of the tire.
 Additional defendants were later added.

 The Chinese manufacturer filed a motion to dismiss based on lack of personal jurisdiction.
 The company manufactured more than 3 million tires just in the nine months preceding this incident.
 The firm has no offices or employees in the U.S. and it doesn’t advertise here.

 The importer of those tires, also a named defendant, is based in Tennessee.
-It provided the specifications for tires ordered, and purchased 180,000 of them in late 2009.
+It provided the specifications for tires ordered and purchased 180,000 of them in late 2009.
 Of those, nearly 17,000 went to the distributor in Iowa, where the one in question was purchased.

-Trial court granted defense motion to dismiss, finding that because defendant didn’t operate in Iowa, state courts did not have jurisdiction.
+Trial court granted the defense motion to dismiss, finding that because defendant didn’t operate in Iowa, state courts did not have jurisdiction.

 State supreme court reversed.
-Defendant is a large, high-volume manufacturer selling to a national market.
+The defendant is a large, high-volume manufacturer selling to a national market.
 The court ruled personal jurisdiction was established based on the company’s direct shipments to the state of Iowa and indirect shipments of hundreds of thousands more tires to the state via an American-based distributor – including the one involved in this workplace injury.